AnyChart/docs.anychart.com/Stock_Charts/Crosshair.md

   stroke: "#64b5f6"
 });

-/* configure the appearance of crosshair labels on the second plot */ var crosshair_2 = plot_2.crosshair();
+/* configure the appearance of the labels on the second plot */ var crosshair_2 = plot_2.crosshair();
 crosshair_2.xLabel().fontColor("#ffa000");